» GEAR » Motorcycle Jackets » Long Way Up – Belstaff Collection Released as Ewan and Charley Return to Screens

 Removable storm collar and neoprene comfort neck detail

 Centre front features YKK zip, rain gutter and easy fasten snaps

 Vertical back and triceps exit vents with waterproof zip and flap

 Fully adjustable and removable kidney belt for support

 Charley Denim Jeans

 Charley, much like Ewan decided against the modern textile adventure trouser and opted for a single layer, Dyneema denim jean – meaning a highly abrasion-resistant trouser.
-Co-designed with Belstaff, Charley’s jean is a regular-fit, straight-leg, washed-indigo jean.
+Co-designed with Belstaff, Charley’s jean is a regular-fit, straight-leg, finished in washed-indigo.
 D3O armour once again addresses impact protection and can be found at the knees and hips.